 Adults are not immune to this behavior!
 We are constantly comparing ourselves with other people, afraid that God has shorted us and given somebody else more.
 All too often, we do not even pause to thank God for all of the amazing, undeserved blessings that He has showered us with.

-Antidote: If you struggle with comparisons, try reaching out to people who have less than you do.
+If you struggle with comparisons, try reaching out to people who are different than you.

 - Look through a Compassion International Catalog.